robotronik/Libopencm3_STM32F4_Guide/README.md

 12. Write a program

-    Varying the pulsewidth in time
+    Varying the pulse width in time

     ```
     pwm_setup();